CanyenPalmer/CGM-Patient-Analytics/README.md

 Conclusions
 _______________
-Starting with roughly 15k rows and 25 columns of information, we isolated CGM patients only This resulted in 244 rows and 14 columns of key data for the project I created a function for calculating patient responsibility following basic statistics as follows:
+Starting with roughly 15k rows and 25 columns of information, we isolated CGM patients only.
+This resulted in 244 rows and 14 columns of key data for the project.
+I created a function for calculating patient responsibility following basic statistics as follows:
-- Patient Responsibility = Invoice Allow Amount - Infoice Detail Payments I then began to transform into more comprehendable information after the codes completion so that these insights is made transparent to all departments (Technical/Non-Technical teams)
+- Patient Responsibility = Invoice Allow Amount - Infoice Detail Payments I then began to transform into more comprehendable information after the codes completion so that these insights is made transparent to all departments (Technical/Non-Technical teams).
 Next, I created a new model to then organize the patient responsibility over a timeline.
-This timeline ran month-by-month for each of the company's CGM patients
+This timeline ran month-by-month for each of the company's CGM patients.
 I created 'Totals' for the financial values for quicker analysis of the rows of information on both sheets.
 Finally, I ran the code that would export the manipulated data into a CSV file.
-I would then work inside this CSV file in Excel using Pivot Tables to make the data more clear
+I would then work inside this CSV file in Excel using Pivot Tables to make the data more clear.

 - It was discovered that the company still awaits payment for over 50% of their expected funds in Patient Responsibility assets alone